-This unit focuses on families, relationships and living in communities.
-Students engage in shared research practice, communicate information, and use decision-making, goal setting, self-management and cooperation skills when creating products, services or systems that will assist individuals, families and communities to achieve their needs and wants.
+This unit focuses on families, relationships, and living in communities.
+Students engage in shared research practice, communicate information, and use decision-making, goal-setting, self-management, and cooperation skills when creating products, services, or systems that will assist individuals, families, and communities in achieving their needs and wants.